 Conclusion

-This ARM template solution provides a robust, automated approach to monitoring Azure Arc SQL Server upload health.
-By proactively detecting upload failures, you can maintain visibility across your hybrid SQL Server estate and ensure compliance with monitoring requirements.
+This enhanced ARM template solution provides comprehensive monitoring for Azure Arc SQL Server health, covering both data upload issues and provisioning failures.
+By proactively detecting both types of problems, you can maintain full visibility across your hybrid SQL Server estate and quickly respond to issues before they impact your operations.

 Next Steps